Wildfires threaten Turkey's fourth-largest city as southern Europe grapples with blazes

 By morning, lessening winds brought some respite to firefighters, who continued efforts to battle the flames.
 However, TV footage revealed an ashen landscape where farms and pine forests had earlier stood.

-Forestry Minister Ibrahim Yumakli said fire crews across the country confronted 84 separate blazes Saturday.
-The country’s northwest was under the greatest threat, including Karabuk, where wildfires have burned since Tuesday, he said.
+Yumakli said fire crews across the country confronted 84 separate blazes Saturday.
+The country’s northwest was under the greatest threat, including Karabuk, where wildfires have burned since Tuesday and 1,839 people have been evacuated from 19 villages.

+Aside from Bursa and Karabuk, a major fire was raging in Kahramanmaras, southern Turkey, the minister said, warning that growing winds could suddenly reignite fires not properly watered down after being extinguished.

+Beleagured firefighters and rescue workers saved thousands of livestock and pets that had been left behind in the rush to evacuate threatened areas.
+Local media also showed images of workers assisting wildlife caught among the fires.

 Unseasonably high temperatures, dry conditions and strong winds have been fueling the wildfires.